-Huizinga also indicated that play is pre-human activity.
+Huizinga also indicated that play is a pre-human activity.
 Play is older than human culture.
-Animal eats food to survive.
-So that eat for food is instinct to any individual of species on the earth.
-Human eats food, but human uses cooking to make more eatable food, delicious food, and nutrient food.
-Cooking was far before human’s culture.
-Ash relic and animal debris fossil left by Homo sapiens provide evidence that cooking was an ancient activity that happened prehistory or before any traceable human culture.
-Cooking food also pushes forward human culture.
-Ritual includes significant activities about food, harvest, and productive.
-For example, people pray for more rainfall to have good harvests every year and or people pray for less earthquake to reclaim more land to farm.
+Animals eat food to survive. and eating is a natural instinct to all species on the earth.
+Human eats food, but human uses cooking to to make their food more tasty and nutrient.
+Cooking has a longer history than human culture.
+Ash relic and animal debris fossil left by Homo sapiens provide evidence that cooking was an ancient activity that happened before any traceable human culture.
+Cooking also helped push forward human culture.
+Rituals were established around food such as harvesting celebrations.
+For example, people pray for more rainfall to have good harvests every year or for less earthquake that harms farming.

-Seriousness and non-seriousness decide whether the activity of cooking is play or not.
-If cooking is in telic state and or seriousness dominate the activity of cooking, cooking is not a play.
-For instance, a person is starving and he or she has to cook for food.
-In this state, cooking is not a play, because it is not enjoyable and playful.
-Cooking concerns a species’ life and fundamental needs.
-Another example, if a kid or toddler takes a kitchen knife and tries to cut vegetable, we cannot say this is a play.
-Because cooking is dangerous to this child and threatens his or her personal safety.
+We can also look at whether the activity is considered seriousness or non-seriousness to determine if it is a play or not. when cooking is in telic state or when the activity is serious, cooking is not a play. for example, a person is starving and he or she has to cook in order to eat.
+In this state, cooking is not a play, because it is likely not enjoyable or playful.
+Cooking in this case concerns an individual’s life and essential needs. another example would be when a child takes a kitchen knife when his parents were not paying attention and tries to cut vegetables, we cannot say this is a play.
+Because cooking in this situation could be dangerous to this child.

-In the other hand, cooking is definitely a play, if it is in the paratelic state or we say non-seriousness is dominant to cooking.
-Because people enjoy the cooking process.
-Following the rules of different ingredient and dishes, creating the variety combination of different food, enjoying the beauty of dish decoration and sharing the tasty result with family or friend.
-This is an encouraging moment, exciting process and rewarding to the mind, but not necessary to the life.
-It is independent of ordinary life and has no serious to affect an individual survive.
-So that we can give a conclusion that cooking is play.
+In the other hand, cooking is definitely a play when it is in paratelic state or we say non-seriousness is dominant in the activity.
+When people enjoy the cooking process and follow the rules of the recipes to make different dishes, and when they enjoy decorating the plates and sharing the tasty result with family and friends.
+This is an encouraging moment, exciting and rewarding to the mind, but not necessary to the life.
+It is independent of ordinary life and has no serious impacts to an individual’s survival. therefore, cooking can be considered a play.

-Cooking is not very efficiency if it is seen as an activity of play.
-A person needs to think what dish he or she will cook, what ingredients are needed.
-He or she would have a shopping list, learn cooking tips, enjoy the process and tasting the final result.
-If a person is starving, will he or she schedule a plan to cook, and enjoy the process?
+When cooking is considered a play, a person needs to think about what dish he or she will cook, what ingredients are needed.
+He or she needs a shopping list, learns cooking tips, enjoys the process and tastes the final result. however when a person is starving, will he or she schedule a plan to cook and enjoy the process?
 Of course not.
-He or she will grab anything that is able to cook for food before starvation.
-In this status, cooking is not enjoyable and playful, but concerns instinct and survive.
+He or she will grab anything that can be used to cook for food before starvation.
+In this case, cooking is not enjoyable or playful, but concerns instinct and survival.
 On the other hand, when cooking is in the paratelic state, it amplifies the value of play.
-In this situation, cooking is demonstrating a personal value.
-To be more specific, his or her personal value will be amplified, if a person cooks a tasty food, his or her dish is enjoyed by others.
+In this situation, cooking can be the way that an individual realizes self-worth.
+To be more specific, a person’s esteem will be amplified when he/she cooks a tasty food and the dish is enjoyed by others.
 Cooking is also a process to let a person find his or her personal value.
-It seems like animals’ play is a process to practice its surviving skill.
+It seems like animals’ play is a process to practice its surviving skills.
 A personal value is exhibited when cooking is a process that a person will realize more rules for different ingredients or dishes, keep improving the quality of the dish, motivate his or her interest.
 Finally, a personal value is demonstrated, but not just pursue the quality of a dish.